 Apple vs. Adobe: The Flash war

 At the time, tech pundits put both Apple and Adobe on blast.
 They either backed Apple’s complaints or vehemently disagreed with them.
-However, a decade later it seems like Jobs was absolutely correct to raise concerns about Flash.
+In retrospect, it seems like Jobs was absolutely correct to raise concerns about Flash.

-Adobe finally pulled the plug on Flash last January.
+Adobe finally pulled the plug on Flash in January 2021.
 And today, Flash will be an afterthought for many users.
 However, Jobs’ public callout made massive news in 2010.
 Ultimately, his scathing letter made the internet a better place for everyone.